AprilShenk/meet-your-dish/README.md

 #### PostMVP

-- Implement a flip card for more information.
+- Implement a view more information drop down for mobile.
 - Use local storage to save user favorites.
 - Add additional media query.